FLOIP/flow-results/specification.md

 # Terminology

-**Contact**: A contact is an end-user of a digital interactive system, providing input or "responses" to the system.
+**Contact**: A Contact is an end-user of a digital interactive system, providing input or "responses" to the system.
 Contacts can be human beings interacting via a channel such as IVR, SMS, USSD, social media messaging, web browsers, Contacts may also be physical entities (such as a waterpoint) or automated systems (programmable agents) that do not necessarily represent a human being.

-**Response: **A response is a single input given by a contact when prompted during an interaction with a digital interactive system.
+**Response**: A Response is a single input given by a contact when prompted during an interaction with a digital interactive system.
 As an example, answering a multiple choice question asking, "Are you male or female?" by choosing the female option constitutes providing a Response.

-**Question: **A question is a prompt to the Contact for a response.
+**Question**: A Question is a prompt to the Contact for a Response.
 When looking at results data, knowledge of the nature of the question can help to analyze and visualize it.
 For example, numeric question responses might be graphed on a scatter plot, while multiple-choice question responses are naturally visualized on a bar chart or pie chart.
 Often additional information about the question is necessary beyond simply the responses, such as the complete set of choices presented in a multiple choice question.
 It's important to clarify that questions might not be literal questions; they could be the output of a lookup, script, or logical analysis within a digital engagement system, but we refer to them uniformly for the sake of convenience as Questions.

 # Example